 First issue the command:

-Looking at our cell phone we can see this time is off by about 45 seconds; the date display in the above screenshot shows the Day, Date, Hours, Minutes, Seconds, TimeZone and Year.
+If we compare this time with an accurate clock, such as a cell phone, we may see this time is no accurate.
+The date display in the above screenshot shows the Day, Date, Hours, Minutes, Seconds, TimeZone and Year.

 Let’s check to see if our clock is set to be synchronized.
 Do this by issuing the command: